mariuskimmina/Blog/content/blog/Automated_Certificate_Management_in_CoreDNS.md

 (Luckily, I never had to go through this myself, thus I have taken this list from [someone who did](https://www.youtube.com/watch?v=KdX51QJWQTA))

+In those days, most CAs also charged money for signing certificates.
+As a result, many people didn't bother providing valid certificates for their personal websites or blogs.

+Charging money for this kind of service made sense since the CA had to put in some effort to actually verify that you own a domain before you can get a certificate for it.

 ## Introduction of ACME
 When [Let's Encrypt](https://letsencrypt.org/) came around, things changed drastically.